RECAPEM

 Euglycemic DKA

-• Definition: Euglycemic DKA is defined as DKA with a glucose < 250 mg/dL33
+• Definition: Euglycemic DKA is defined as DKA with a glucose < 250 mg/dL *.

 • DDx: Both EDKA and alcoholic ketoacidosis have low-normal blood glucose and elevated serum anion gap.
-However history provide useful clue to differentiate these two.
-Binge alcohol drinking suggests diagnosis of alcoholic ketoacidosis, while taking SGLT-2 inhibitors in patients with diabetes is in favor of diagnosis of EDKA.
+However, history provides useful clues to differentiate these two.
+Binge alcohol drinking suggests the diagnosis of alcoholic ketoacidosis while taking SGLT-2 inhibitors in patients with diabetes is in favor of the diagnosis of EDKA.

 • Anything that exhausts the liver’s ability to synthesize glucose: